JDK26: Auto Vectorization and Aliasing

 We essentially have pairs of lines, or rather bands, as each memory access has a pointer where it starts as well as a size.
 A little simplified, we get the following formulation:

-• start1(i) = a1 * i + b1, and some size1, where the access in the i’th iteration goes to [start1, start1 + size1).
+start1(i) = a1 * i + b1, and somesize1, where the access in the i’th iteration goes to[start1, start1 + size1).start2(i) = a2 * i + b2, and somesize2, where the access in the i’th iteration goes to[start2, start2 + size2).- For all

-This condition checks that either the first access always happens above the second, or the first access always happens below the second, which implies that there cannot be any overlap.
+This condition checks that either the first access always happens above the second, or the first access always happens below the second,

 Both solutions on their own are not super satisfactory.
-That is why we implement a hybrid approach that combines the both.
+That is why we implement a hybrid approach that combines them both.
 At first, we use the speculation/deoptimization approach, in the hope that the aliasing assumption never fails.
 For most loops, this should always hold.
 We get great performance, faster compilation and good code cache locality.
 In the few cases where the assumption fails, we have to pay a penalty, but would like to eventually reach great peak performance for both the aliasing and non-aliasing case.
 So we deoptimize, and eventually recompile with multiversioning.
-This way, we get the great vectorized performance for non-aliasing cases, and still very good performance of the compiled scalar loop.
+This way, we get the great vectorized performance for non-aliasing cases, and still very good performance of the compiled scalar (non-vectorized) loop.

 Aliasing and Vector API